Radiance Fields from Photons: Related Work

 \textbf{3D Gaussian Splatting:} Unlike NeRFs, 3D Gaussian Splatting~\citeMain{kerbl3Dgaussians} explicitly represents scenes with a collection of 3D Gaussians, bypassing the need for a deep network.
-These are initialized from a point cloud generated by COLMAP~\citeMain{colmap}, and learnable properties like opacity and spherical harmonic coefficients~\citeMain{plenoxels} for color are optimized by minimizing photometric and structural errors between the observed data and the rendered scene.
-Subsequent works have addressed key limitations of the original method, eliminating the need for external pose estimates~\citeMain{colmap_free_3dgs} and efficiently managing memory scaling as point density increases~\citeMain{girish2024eaglesefficientaccelerated3d}.
-Others have focused on challenging conditions, such as handling motion blur~\citeMain{deblurring_gaussians}, and improving performance in HDR and low-light scenarios~\citeMain{hdrsplat}.
+These Gaussians are initialized from a point cloud generated by COLMAP~\citeMain{colmap}, and learnable properties like opacity and spherical harmonic coefficients~\citeMain{plenoxels} for colors are optimized by minimizing photometric and structural errors between the observed data and the rendered scene.
+Subsequent works have addressed key limitations of the original method by eliminating the need for external pose estimates by using a pretrained monocular depth estimator~\citeMain{colmap_free_3dgs}, and efficiently managing memory scaling as point density increases~\citeMain{girish2024eaglesefficientaccelerated3d}.
+Others have focused on challenging conditions, such as handling motion blur~\citeMain{deblurring_gaussians} and improving performance in HDR and low-light scenarios~\citeMain{hdrsplat}.
 While we preliminarily explore using splatting with single photon data in section~\ref{sec:splat}, this is an interesting avenue for future research.